 Loving this app!
 Absolute genius and SO affordable.
-It fills in the blanks when I need to get something done and I’m not near Illustrator.
+It fills in the gap when I need to get something done and I’m not near Illustrator.

-I couldn’t find much in the way of a manual or tutorials, so here I’m compiling my own guide page.
-It’s just a few things I’ve figured out.
-Have patience with a work in progress!
-Your questions and suggestions are much appreciated.
-If you find a mistake or know how to do something that I don’t, please let me know.
+I couldn’t find much in the way of a manual or tutorials, so here I’m compiling my own guide page as I figure things out.
+Have patience with a work in progress and send me your suggestions, please.

 - Various Tips